-It’s a way to include more of your community if you have lots of loved ones working to find an appropriate place in your wedding day.
+It’s a way to include more of your community if you have many loved ones working to find an appropriate place on your wedding day.

 It will always be a part of the history of your wedding that you included someone in this significant way.

 Choosing an honorary bridesmaid role can be a great way to include your closest friends and family members who may not fit the typical bridesmaid mold.

 This can include school friends or even relatives who cannot perform all the duties of a regular bridesmaid.
 An honorary bridesmaid can be a helpful backup if you need extra assistance with small tasks leading up to the wedding day.

 Plus, it’s a meaningful way to show appreciation to someone special.
 Consider giving them a thoughtful bridesmaid gift or a gift card to show gratitude.

 Be sure to include their name in the wedding program, and work with your wedding planner to include them in wedding details such as the bridal shower or reception.
 Remember, an honorary bridesmaid is just as important as the official bridal party and will be a cherished part of your wedding memories.

 If you need help beyond what the bridesmaids can perform, this is a great way to have a backup ready that won’t mind assisting with small tasks because they are already included in the wedding celebration.

 Reasons Not to Have Honorary Bridesmaids

 You want to balance out the wedding party with the groomsmen.
 If you want to have as many bridesmaids as you like, do what you need to feel supported.
 Just make sure that what is important to you is front and center.
 In other words, in another article, we stated that there are creative ways to include a large group of bridesmaids if there are no groomsmen.